-Final exam: The schedule of the final exam will be arranged by the Registrar's office.
+Final exam: Schedule of the final exam will be arranged by the Registrar's office.
 The format will be similar to term tests but will be cumulative.
 It will cover materials from the beginning.
 However, emphasis will be on materials from lecture 8 to lecture 12.
 Students who miss the final exam must contact the Registrar's Office for appropriate arrangement.

-Information Regarding Access Ability Services at UTSC
+Information Regarding AccessAbility Services at UTSC